 For not-for-profit entities (NFPs), accurate financial reporting means more than keeping the auditors and creditors happy.
 NFP staff and donors rely on financial information to monitor the organization’s adherence to budgets, laws, and regulations, as well as to ensure the successful stewardship of its resources.
 As with most any industry, there are certain aspects of not-for-profit accounting that tend to draw frequent questions.
-This article addresses questions commonly asked by NFP management or industry accounting personnel.

 1. Are NFPs required to use fair value for gifts-in-kind?

 The short answer is “yes.”
 The definition of fair value in FASB Accounting Standards Codification® (ASC) 820, Fair Value Measurement, is “the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.”
 That definition is currently applicable to contributions received by NFPs, including gifts-in-kind (GIK), and leads charities to use fair value, not the most conservative value.
 Although accounting results may vary based on facts and circumstances, NFPs can improve consistency and accuracy by focusing on key valuation considerations.
 Management’s documentation of its assessments and conclusions is key.
-This article from Journal of Accountancy provides a plain English explanation of key considerations and practical tips for getting started.

 2. How are net assets classified and recorded?